vishswati1011/graphql-nodejs/backend_readme.md

     export default resolvers;
 ###

-19. now we import resolver to index.js and us using appolloserver
+19. now we import resolver to index.js and us using apollo server

 19. 1.

 ###
     import { ApolloServer } from "@apollo/server";
     import {expressMiddleware} from '@apollo/server/express4'